 These figures appear to be so optimistic, given that they were released during the most devastating downturns recorded in the world economy.
 If you try to understand the significance of these inflows, the two questions that investors must ask are: How much FDI helps in revitalising the Indian economy by enhancing the production capacity?

 Secondly, will these inflows take part in the government’s initiatives ‘ the Atmanorbhar Abhiyan’ which was announced after the first pandemic to help the manufacturing sector overcome the losses?

 The FY 20-21 was particularly significant since it featured the selling of Reliance Industries equity to overseas investors.
 As the pandemic attracted some of the headlines about its strategic alliance with some significant foreign corporations, the data available allow us to place the Reliance deals in India’s overall FDI overflows.

 Apart from the Reliance transactions, you must consider the patterns of FDI inflows from April to December 2020-21 are consistent with the GOI’s development programs.
 Keeping this in mind, the Atma Nirbhar Abhiyan, which is the highlight of the manufacturing sector, should be given priority.

 As per the government, FDI is one of the important ingredients for implementing this agenda.

 FDI data shows that despite the government’s inflows from April to December 2020-21; this sector received only 13% of the total.
-The services sector grabbed almost 80% of the total inflow with the IT sector accounting for 47% of the total inflows.
+The services sector grabbed almost 80% of the total inflows with the IT sector accounting for 47% of the total inflows.
 This is not surprising, considering JIO platform activities are classes as other IT and computer service activities by the RBI.

 Aside from the services, wholesale and retail commerce were the most important industries.

-The rise in cash holdings under the circumstances of the pandemic and its impact may not be worrisome for investors as the corporates may be looking at conserving cash for any potential growth opportunities shortly.
+The rise in cash holdings under the circumstances of the pandemic and its impact may not be worrisome for investors as corporates may be looking at conserving cash for any potential growth opportunities shortly.